On the eve of a 6-month pilot, Drive.ai details its self-driving car plans

 One tangible benefit of the approach is dynamic traffic light detection.
 Instead of manually programming rules for lights of different shapes and sizes, Drive.ai’s engineers exposed the vehicles’ computer vision algorithms to thousands of intersections, letting them learn to independently identify different signals.

+The company’s also created original simulations that introduce unusual situations for its vehicles, like piloting around cars that are double parked or steering tight turns.
+And it’s created scenerios that include ‘unlikely’ human behaviors like peopple darting in front of traffic and objects rolling into the road.

+“Within these scenarios, we can [get] specific: adjusting various parameters to new sizes and shapes … to see how our cars will react if things were slightly different.
+For example, we might change the angle of a double-parked car, or the size of a left-hand turning lane.
+By deliberately exposing our technology to ‘stress tests’ … we are able to ensure a level of competency in complicated circumstances we may not encounter organically,” Drive.ai wrote in a recent Medium post.

-The company won’t disclose the exact number of miles its cars have driven, but it says they’ve seen “millions” of edge cases.
+The company won’t disclose the exact number of miles its cars have driven, but it says they’ve seen “millions” of edge cases and millions of simulated miles on the streets of Frisco.
 It has also run tests during challenging conditions, like nighttime and rain.
 (Out of an abundance of caution, Drive.ai’s Frisco test vehicles will only operate during daylight hours.)

 Convincing a skeptical public